New: Boardroom MCP Engine!

 The strategic frameworks for using AI as an operational leverage tool.
 Every workflow deployed is a direct improvement to your EBITDA margin β€” no additional payroll required.

-EBITDA = Revenue βˆ’ Operating Expenses.
-AI attacks both sides simultaneously.
-It accelerates revenue by compressing production cycle times, and it reduces operating expenses by replacing repetitive labor with programmatic execution.
+In simplest operational terms: EBITDA β‰ˆ Revenue βˆ’ Operating Expenses.
+AI brutally attacks both sides of this equation simultaneously.
+It accelerates revenue by compressing production cycle times to zero, and it demolishes operating expenses by replacing unforced repetitive labor with programmatic, autonomous execution.

 AI ROI Calculation Framework